solaeus/dust/docs/language.md

 ### List Type

 A list's contents can be specified to create type-safe lists.
 The `list(str)` type would only allow string values.
-Writing `list` without the paratheses and content type is equivalent to writing `list(any)`.
+Writing `list` without the parentheses and content type is equivalent to writing `list(any)`.

 ### Map Type